hugopeek/mab-recommendations/create-modx-org-content-first.md

 >
 > [source](https://www.intercom.com/books/jobs-to-be-done#whats-inside)

 This methodology originaly emerged in traditional product marketing, but its being applied to software development now too, with Intercom being a big advocate of that.
-I can highly recommend anyone to [watch the video](https://youtu.be/k0NRo3yLqxM) or read the [ebook](https://www.intercom.com/books/jobs-to-be-done).
+I can highly recommend anyone to [watch this video](https://youtu.be/k0NRo3yLqxM) or read this [ebook](https://www.intercom.com/books/jobs-to-be-done).

 And I feel we need to apply this to modx.org too.
 We need to identify what problems (potential) MODX users are trying to solve and drill down into the deeper motivations behing these questions.
 Why is it a problem for them?
 And what are they trying to accomplish?